Introduction

 HTTPS (via SSL/TLS) uses public key encryption to protect browser communications from being read or modified in transit over the Internet.
 Servers provide visiting browsers with a public key that is used to establish an encrypted connection for all subsequent data exchanges.

-However, just receiving a working public key alone does not guarantee that it (and by extension the server) is indeed owned by the correct remote subject (i.e. person, company or organization).
+However, just receiving a working public key alone does not guarantee that it (and by extension the server) is indeed owned by the correct remote subject (i.e., person, company, or organization).
 Man-in-the-middle attackers can manipulate networks to serve their own keys, thereby compromising any communication.

-Note that the certificate validation process (described in detail in standard document RFC 5280) is quite convoluted.
+Note that the certificate validation process (described in detail in the standard document RFC 5280) is quite convoluted.
 In this article we will try to walk you along one path (a browser validating a host’s SSL/TLS certificate) and navigate past complex details that are inconsequential to most users.

 Certificates and the X.509 format

-Certificates are digital files in every respect, which means that they need to follow a file format to store information (e.g. signatures, keys, issuers, etc.).
-While private PKI configurations can implement any format for their certificates, publicly trusted PKIs (i.e. those trusted by the browsers) must conform to RFC 5280, which requires the use of the X.509 v3 format.
+Certificates are digital files in every respect, which means that they need to follow a file format to store information (e.g., signatures, keys, issuers, etc.).
+While private PKI configurations can implement any format for their certificates, publicly trusted PKIs (i.e., those trusted by the browsers) must conform to RFC 5280, which requires the use of the X.509 v3 format.

 Certification Paths and Path Processing

 CAs use a private key to cryptographically sign all issued certificates.
-Such signatures can irrevocably prove that a certificate was issued by a specific CA and that it was not modified after it was signed.
+Such signatures can cryptographically prove that a certificate was issued by a specific CA and that it was not modified after it was signed.

-CAs establish ownership of their signing key by holding a self-issued certificate (called the root) for the corresponding public key.
-CAs have to observe tightly controlled and audited procedures to create, manage and utilize a root, and to minimize exposure will normally use a root to issue intermediate certificates.
-These intermediates can then be used to issue their customers’ certificates.Browsers are shipped with a built-in list of trusted roots.
+Browsers are shipped with a built-in list of trusted roots.
 (These are roots from CAs who have passed the browser’s stringent criteria for inclusion.)
 To verify a certificate, a browser will obtain a sequence of certificates, each one having signed the next certificate in the sequence, connecting the signing CA’s root to the server’s certificate.

 This sequence of certificates is called a certification path.
 The path’s root is called a trust anchor and the server’s certificate is called the leaf or end entity certificate.